Sethu (film): Plot

-Convinced Sethu will never return to normal, Abitha’s father and Vasudevan persuade her to marry her former fiancé.
-Sethu, determined, escapes again and limps to Abitha’s house.
+Convinced Sethu will never return to normal, Abitha’s father and Sethu's brother Vasudevan persuade her to marry her former fiancé.
+Abitha is deeply distraught and torn between the decisions.
+Meanwhile, Sethu attempts to escape again and this time round, he is successful.
+He limps to Abitha’s house to reunite with her.
 But there, he finds marriage decorations and a crowd.
-To his horror, he sees Abitha lying dead, adorned with garlands—she has taken her own life.
+Confused and disoriented, he makes his way in to catch a glimpse and finally he sees Abitha lying on the ground still, adorned with garlands with people crying over her - she had committed suicide.

-Devastated, Sethu limps away in silence.
-His friends and family run after him in tears, but he doesn’t respond.
+Devastated and deeply distraught, Sethu limps away in silence.
+His friends and family run after him in tears, but he doesn’t respond nor sees them.
 The ashram wardens arrive and take him back.
-The film ends with Sethu stepping into the van, broken and without reason to live after losing his true love.
+The film ends with Sethu stepping into the van to head back to the mental asylum as he has no reason to live after losing his true love.